Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with T-folds and principal 2-groupoid bundles

 \subsection{Example of a T-fold}

-\paragraph{3-dimensional example.} Let us consider again the popular example of the three-dimensional nilmanifold defined in~\eqref{eq:def_nil_1} and~\eqref{eq:def_nil_2} with $k=0$ and T-dualize along the $y$- and $z$-directions.
-In the T-correspondence, our base manifold $X$ is then simply the circle parameterized by $x$, and we consider a principal $\scTD_n$-bundle over $S^1$ subordinate to the cover $\IR\rightarrow S^1$.
+Let us consider again the well-known example of the three-dimensional nilmanifold defined in~\eqref{eq:def_nil_1} and~\eqref{eq:def_nil_2} with $k=0$ and T-dualize along the $y$- and $z$-directions.
+In the T-correspondence, our base manifold $X$ is then simply the circle parameterized by $x$, and we consider a principal $\scTD_2$-bundle over $S^1$ subordinate to the cover $\IR\rightarrow S^1$.